Structures of common indicators

 where n_b=\left [ B \right ]V_b and n_a=\left [ A \right ]V_a.

-Therefore, the inflexion point occurs when half of the total volume of base required for complete neutralisation of the acid is added.
+Therefore, the inflection point occurs when the moles of added base equal half the moles of the undissociated acid, corresponding to half the total volume of base required for complete neutralisation.

 If you want a full mathematical description of the maximum buffer capacity of a weak acidic buffer, read this article in the advanced section.